markjaquith/stabletweet/README.md

-As of April 2022, Twitter embeds (which are blockquote elements with a special HTML class) for Tweets that have been deleted or made private will not fall back to just showing the blockquote, but will render an empty tweet, preventing people see what you'd published.
+As of April 2022, Twitter embeds (which are blockquote elements with a special HTML class) for Tweets that have been deleted or made private will not fall back to just showing the blockquote, but will render an empty tweet, preventing people from seeing the content of the tweet that had previously been published on your site.
+This destroys editorial context.

-So this service can be used in conjunction with some JavaScript that only lets Twitter render tweets that are still available.
+This service can be used in conjunction with some JavaScript that only lets Twitter render tweets that are still available.

-See http://www.kevinmarks.com/twittereditsyou.html for more info.
+See http://www.kevinmarks.com/twittereditsyou.html for more info about Twitter's change and its implications.

 ## Installation